European People's Party

-The European People's Party (EPP) is a European political party with Christian-democratic, conservative, and liberal-conservative member parties.
+The European People's Party (EPP) is a European political party with Christian democratic, liberal-conservative, and conservative member parties.
 A transnational organisation, it is composed of other political parties.
 Founded by primarily Christian-democratic parties in 1976, it has since broadened its membership to include liberal-conservative parties and parties with other centre-right political perspectives.
 On 31 May 2022, the party elected as its President Manfred Weber, who was also EPP's Spitzenkandidat in 2019.

 The EPP has been the largest party in the European Parliament since 1999 and in the European Council since 2002.
 It is also the largest party in the current European Commission.
 The President of the European Commission Ursula von der Leyen and the President of the European Parliament Roberta Metsola are from the EPP.
 Many of the founding fathers of the European Union were also from parties that later formed the EPP.
-Outside the EU the party also controls a majority in the Parliamentary Assembly of the Council of Europe.

-The EPP includes major centre-right parties such as the CDU/CSU of Germany, The Republicans of France, CD&V of Belgium, PNL of Romania, Fine Gael of Ireland, National Coalition Party of Finland, New Democracy of Greece, Forza Italia of Italy, the People's Party (PP) of Spain, the Civic Platform of Poland and the Social Democratic Party of Portugal.
+The EPP includes major centre-right parties such as the CDU/CSU of Germany, the Nationalist Party of Malta, the People's Party (PP) of Spain, Forza Italia of Italy, ÖVP of Austria, HDZ of Croatia, PNL of Romania, Fine Gael of Ireland, National Coalition Party of Finland, New Democracy of Greece, the Moderates of Sweden, the Civic Platform of Poland, the Social Democratic Party of Portugal, and the Citizens for European Development of Bulgaria.

 History

 According to its website, the EPP is "the family of the political centre-right, whose roots run deep in the history and civilisation of the European continent, and [which] has pioneered the European project from its inception".

 The EPP was founded in Luxembourg on 8 July 1976 on the initiative of Jean Seitlinger; Leo Tindemans, then Prime Minister of Belgium, who became the first President of the EPP; and Wilfried Martens, who later became both President of the EPP and Prime Minister of Belgium.
 It had been preceded by the Secretariat International des partis démocratiques d'inspiration chrétienne, founded in 1925, the Nouvelles Equipes Internationales, founded in 1946 (or 1948), and the European Union of Christian Democrats, founded in 1965.

 In the late 1990s, the Finnish politician Sauli Niinistö negotiated the merger of the European Democrat Union (EDU), of which he was president, into the EPP.
-In October 2002 the EDU ceased its activities after being formally absorbed by the EPP at a special event in Estoril, Portugal.
+In October 2002, the EDU ceased its activities after being formally absorbed by the EPP at a special event in Estoril, Portugal.
 In recognition of his efforts, Niinistö was elected Honorary President of the EPP the same year.

 The EPP has had seven Presidents: